Speed Up Zig-Zag: Choice of Speed Function

 where

 and we need to impose the condition

 so that Assumption \ref{non.explo.condition:0} holds.

 We will call the functional $J$ the {\bf inverse algorithmic efficiency}.
 Note that $J$ is invariant under constant scaling of function $s$.
-This is in accordance to the fact that we don't gain or loose any efficiency by speeding up Zig-Zag with a constant speed, for example by having velocities of the form $\{ \pm 2 \}^d$. \begin{remark} The result of Proposition \ref{efficiency.proposition:1} can be generalised in the case where $\mu(g)$ is not necessarily zero.
+This is in accordance to the fact that we do not gain or lose any efficiency by speeding up Zig-Zag with a constant speed, for example by having velocities of the form $\{ \pm 2 \}$. \begin{remark} The result of Proposition \ref{efficiency.proposition:1} can be generalised in the case where $\mu(g)$ is not necessarily zero.
 In the general case, the function $k$ in (\ref{efficiency.as.var:1.5}) used to define $J[r]$ would be In practice, $\mu(g)$ is not a known quantity.
-Then one can use the asymptotically unbiased estimator $g_T$ in (\ref{g.t:1}) instead of $\mu(g)$ to calculate an approximation of the inverse efficiency $J$. \end{remark} Note that minimising (\ref{minimization.problem:1}) is not a well-posed problem.
+Then one can use the asymptotically unbiased estimator $g_T$ in (\ref{g.t:1}) instead of $\mu(g)$ to calculate an approximation of the inverse efficiency $J$. \end{remark} Ideally, we would like to pick a speed function such that $r$ minimises (\ref{minimization.problem:1}).
+Note, however, that minimising (\ref{minimization.problem:1}) is not a well-posed problem.
 Indeed, let $r_0$ be a function such that $J[r_0]<\infty$ and $\lim_{|x|\rightarrow \infty}r_0(x)=0$.
 For any $n \in \mathbb{N}$ let

 Then $J[r_n]\xrightarrow{n \rightarrow \infty}0$.
-At the same time, the only functions that satisfy $J[r]=0$ are the constant ones and since we impose the condition that $\lim_{|x|\rightarrow \infty}r(x)=0$ the only function $r$ that satisfies $J[r]=0$ is the function $r \equiv 0$.
+At the same time, the only functions that satisfy $J[r]=0$ are the constant ones and since we impose the condition that $\lim_{|x|\rightarrow \infty}r(x)=0$, the only function $r$ that satisfies $J[r]=0$ is the function $r \equiv 0$.

-Note, however, that the $n$'th term of the minimising sequence $r_n$ is equal to $1$ on $[-n,n]$ and this means that $s(x)=\exp \{ U(x) \}$ for $x \in [-n,n]$.
+Note, however, that the $n$th term of the minimising sequence $r_n$ is equal to $1$ on $[-n,n]$ and this means that $s(x)=\exp \{ U(x) \}$ for $x \in [-n,n]$.
 Heuristically, and as discussed in the beginning of Section \ref{choice.of.speed.function:1}, one could expect good performance in the ideal case where $s(x)$ could be set equal to $\exp\{ U(x) \}$ for $x \in [-n,n]$ for some large $n$.

+In Table \ref{efficiencies.table:1} we present some examples, comparing the efficiency of different algorithms.
+As target distribution we consider a Normal with mean zero and variance one, an exponential with parameter one, symmetrically extended to the negative reals, a Student distribution with $3$ degrees of freedom and a distribution of the form